 The truck’s large engine kicked awake and coughed exhaust.
 Regaining her composure, Alex sat up to see the truck gain speed.
-She was staring at it when Carmichael sprinted past, a small sawed-off shotgun now in his hand.
+She was staring at it when Carmichael sprinted past, a small sawed-off shotgun gripped tightly in his hands.
 He skidded to a stop within view of the driver’s side mirror and destroyed the metal and glass that reflected the Hooligan’s ski goggles looking back.
 Carmichael pumped the shotgun and sent another burst out its short barrel, but the truck had gained too much distance to be effective.
 The truck took a corner at the far end.

 Alex got to her feet.
 “He took the data!” she said frantically.
 “Did you see him?
 Do you know where he’s from?”
 Alex let the full realization lift the .357 over her head.
 “How are we supposed to find a shadow in a city with no lights?”
 Her anger pulled the trigger.

 Channeling the last of her strength, she slammed the .357 on the ground with the force of a rocket, successfully producing a burly gunshot that cracked the night in two while failing to properly express the full depth of her fury.